dathere/100.dathere.com/lessons/0/notes.md

 ## Listing all commands

 This may be your first time using qsv, so let's see what qsv has to offer.
-In your terminal run qsv with the `--list` flag:
+We'll run qsv with the `--list` flag.

 ```{code-cell}
 :tags: ["scroll-output"]